-After a long, tiring, and frankly really confusing wait (because, how in the heck is the U.S. vaccinating faster than us?), Canada has finally gotten its act together when it comes to vaccine rollouts: millions of doses are on their way, and most Canadians are expected to be vaccinated by the end of June, instead of September as originally predicted.
+After a long, tiring, and frankly really confusing wait (because, how in the heck is the U.S. vaccinating faster than us?), Canada has finally gotten its act together when it comes to vaccine rollouts: Most Canadians are expected to receive their first vaccine dose by the end of June, instead of September as originally predicted.
 Which begs the question: When can I get my vaccine and how do I sign up for my dose?

 As with many things pertaining to COVID, it’s complicated.
-Or at least, how and where you sign up to get one of the four vaccines now approved in Canada differs from province-to-province, and sometimes, even within provinces.
-In Ontario, for example, some health regions have their own signup portals, while others will rely on a province-wide signup method set to launch March 15.
+Or at least, how and where you sign up to get the vaccines now approved in Canada differs from province-to-province, and sometimes, even within provinces.
 Here, Refinery29 has rounded up all the resources you need to make your appointment — and receive your vaccine — as seamlessly as possible.

 Editor's note: This article will be updated as more information becomes available.